Fl4m3Ph03n1x/tcp-ip_connMan/docs/DOCS_README.md

 #   What

-`tcp-ip-connMan` stands "tcp-ip Connection Manager".
-As the name says, it takes care of connections for you, with automatic reconnects, heartbeat and events, you don't need to worry if your connections are up or down, `tcp-ip-connMan` will take care of that for you.
+`tcp-ip-connman` stands "tcp-ip Connection Manager".
+As the name says, it takes care of connections for you, with automatic reconnects, heartbeat and events, you don't need to worry if your connections are up or down, `tcp-ip-connman` will take care of that for you.

-With `tcp-ip-connMan` all you need to do is to connect, and forget all your problems!
+With `tcp-ip-connman` all you need to do is to connect, and forget all your problems!

 #   Why